 Julie's current research focusses on the cultural and technological contexts of silent and transition film performance.
 As Principal Investigator for the AHRC-funded Research Network 'The Sounds of Early Cinema in Britain' she co-organised four separate events between 2009 and 2011; the final conference, held in April 2011 in conjunction with London's Barbican Cinema and the British Silent Film Festival, included a live performance (conductor, Philip Ellis) of her re-synchronisation of Frederick Laurence's original 1925 British score for the 40-minute soviet film Morozko [Father Frost] (Yuri Zhelyabuzhsky, 1924).
 She was also Principal Investigator for a British Academy Research Development Award entitled '"Film fitting" in Britain, 1913-1926'.
 In November 2013 Cambridge University Chamber Orchestra (conductor, Andrew Gourlay) performed her recreation of the music used for original screenings of the silent film The Epic of Everest (J.B.
 Noel, 1924).
 The score was then recorded and included on a DVD release of the BFI's recent restoration of the film print, along with original live prelude music and other musical extras curated by Julie.

-Julie is now working on articles on the performance of early travelogue films, a monograph on cinema performance in 1920s Britain, and a volume entitled 'Desert Island Discs' and the Discographic Self (co-edited with Nicholas Cook and Stephen Cottrell; Oxford University Press, forthcoming) which follows a jointly-convened conference of the same name at the British Academy.
+Julie is now working on articles on the performance of early travelogue films, a monograph on cinema performance in 1920s Britain, and a volume entitled 'Desert Island Discs' and the Discographic Self (co-edited with Nicholas Cook and Stephen Cottrell; Oxford University Press, forthcoming) which follows a jointly-convened conference about the famous BBC Radio 4 programme at the British Academy.

 She teaches a range of courses at Royal Holloway and welcomes applications from potential PhD students on film music and early twentieth-century music topics.